jennifermorin/IntrotoDigitalRhetoricsSyllabusCollab/introtodigitalrhetoricssyllabus.md

 Analyze and update an existing Wikipedia entry: evaluate rhetorical elements and make at least one contribution to page content.
 Explain your contribution in a short discussion post.

-**Design Thinking project: Platform Critique and Recommendations:** Due Week 12
+**Digital Culture (Re)Design Project:** Due Week 12

-Examine the features, affordances, and constraints of a digital platform.
-You may select the same platform from the first project or a different one.
-Assess its cultural impact and recommend improvements and updates through implementation of design practices.
+ECreate your own digital argument that considers the rhetorical principles we’ve discussed this semester.
+The format is flexible: it can be “born digital”, narrated on a blog, an extension of your work in one of the earlier projects, or another approved approach.

 **Final Portfolio and Reflection:** Due Week 15

 Develop a digital portfolio that showcases project work developed throughout the course this semester.
-Include a reflection evaluating what you have learned that also describes how, through your own personal actions as both a user and developer you will build a better world, a world where many worlds fit; linked worlds of collective liberation and ecological sustainability. source: Constanza-Chock's Design Justice
+Include a reflection evaluating what you have learned that also describes how, through your own personal actions as both a user and developer you will build a better world, a world where many worlds fit; linked worlds of collective liberation; and ecological sustainability.
+Source: Constanza-Chock's Design Justice

 ## Grading Scale